amontalenti/elements-of-python-style/README.md

 ### `str.format` vs overloaded format `%`

-Look, `str.format` is more robust, yet `%` with `"%s %s"` printf-style strings is more concise.
+`str.format` is more robust, yet `%` with `"%s %s"` printf-style strings is more concise.
 Both will be around forever.

 Remember to use unicode strings for your format pattern, if you need to preserve unicode: